 What is an English degree?

-An English degree in either track provides students with an overarching understanding of literary analysis, the structure and use of the English language, and writing across a wide variety of genres and audiences.
+An English degree in either track – literature and language, or writing – provides students with an overarching understanding of literary analysis, the structure and use of the English language, and writing across a wide variety of genres and audiences.
 Do you have a passion for creating stories, developing a deep understanding of texts, and using your own words to create both strong narrative and strong arguments?
 A degree in English builds critical analysis and problem-solving skills, develops reasoning and communication acumen, and builds capacity to think and write with empathy and inclusivity.
 Your options are limitless as you approach a working world that needs skillful writers and creative thinkers.

 Why study English at Furman?